Paisseon/SatellaJailed/README.md

 ## AppDB Method

-Note: AppDB uses an old version of Satella Jailed that is missing several features and bug fixes.
-Recommended to use one of the above.

 1. Link your device to [AppDB][2]
 2. Enable the in-app purchase patch
 3. Install an app that has in-app purchases